longpractice/CheatSheets/Cpp/CppAtomic.md

 ## all `std::atomic`

-assignment to basic type will not return a ref but the newly stored value.
+assignment to base type will not return a ref of atomic type but the newly stored base type value.

 ## `std::atomic<bool>`